*DANGER- this article contains enormous doses of sarcasm, irony, and may contain nuts.*

 There is no autistic disguise I wear when I deliver my talks.
 Although I do wear a suit to disguise myself as someone who thinks suits are important.
 And I don’t finish these talks by riding my autism unicorn into the sunset under an infinity-symbol shaped rainbow.
 (Seriously though, that would be an awesome way to exit the stage.)

 150 autistic kids I know just made a book to help other autistic kids feel less alone.
 They don’t look autistic either.
-And nor do any of the 35,000 people in our Facebook community (edit [April 2017]- now 51,000!).
+And nor do any of the tens of thousands of people in our Facebook community.

 If you want to see someone who looks autistic, I can’t help you.
 And if you want to know how to identify a guy with Asperger’s just by looking, you may have to wait a few thousand years for us to evolve those extra fingers.

 However, if you seek to learn about autism by listening to someone, I’m your guy.

 I’m serious- engage me in conversation, and you’ll learn more about Asperger’s than in a whole day of staring at me and trying to gauge my autism levels.
 And I’m very happy to teach people.